 At this point, you should have a folder with your music, a high resolution mixtape cover, and a personality (drops, Host, etc).

 Back covers with track listings are optional, as many sites don’t allow the back cover to be visible to the public.
 I’d still suggest one as it could be used later in your promo and marketing campaigns.

 Step 5: Start Applying To Mixtape Sites & Uploading Your Mixtape

 Here are some of the most recent and relevant ones I use.

 Coast2Coast Mixtapes – This site is really easy to apply for.
-Great traffic, really high quality mixtapes.
-Lots of opportunity here.
+Great traffic, really high-quality mixtapes.
+Lots of opportunities here.
 They offer everything from radio spins to magazine features, and yes they have their own magazine.

 Mixtapefactory – This site is fairly new but has an attractive look and feel.
 Mixtapefactory offers one of the best music players for you to embed all over the net.
 Simple to apply, also.